The best time to fly from Australia to the USA

 The following airlines offer non-stop flights across the Pacific:

-- Qantas – multiple flights to Los Angeles, San Francisco, Dallas and Honolulu from Brisbane, Sydney and Melbourne
+- Qantas – multiple flights to Los Angeles, San Francisco, Dallas, San Francisco and Honolulu from Brisbane, Sydney and Melbourne

-- Virgin Australia – daily flights to Los Angeles from Brisbane and Sydney
+- Virgin Australia – multiple flights to Los Angeles from Brisbane, Sydney, Melbourne

-- United Airlines – daily flights to Los Angeles from Sydney and Melbourne plus daily San Francisco from Sydney
+- United Airlines – multiple flights to Los Angeles, Houston and San Francisco from Sydney and Melbourne

-- Hawaiian Airlines – daily flights to Honolulu from Sydney plus four times weekly from Brisbane
+- Hawaiian Airlines – multiple flights to Honolulu from Sydney and Brisbane

-- Jetstar – two weekly flights to Honolulu from Brisbane; daily flights from Sydney; three flights weekly from Melbourne.
+- Jetstar – multiple flights to Honolulu from Sydney and Melbourne.

 Airlines that fly with connections between Australia and America